SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: : Semantic-aware Training Dataset

 We construct a debugging dataset, \dataset-R, to train Code LLMs for debugging and self-refinement, aiming to improve their iterative programming capabilities.
-To create buggy samples, we prompt a 7B Code LLM to solve problems in \dataset, execute the predictions with unit tests, and use differential testing~\cite{McKeeman1998DifferentialTF} to compare against the ground-truth.
-Solutions differing from the ground truth are saved as buggy code.
-We collect execution traces from buggy programs and their input sets, recording program states after each statement execution.
-Following NeXT~\cite{ni2024next}, we track changed variables and execution order, maintaining the first, second, and last states if a line is executed more than three times.
-Similar to NeXT, we prompt the LLM to analyze buggy programs with their faulty traces and generate patches. \dataset-R includes only those rationales that lead to correct patches, verified by differential testing against the ground truth.
+We collect buggy solutions by sampling LLM for problems in \dataset and keep those responses that fail at least one of the tests.
+We perform rejection sampling with LLM to collect rubber-duck debugging rationales for buggy programs and their input sets. \dataset-R only includes those rationales that lead to correct patches, verified by differential testing against the ground truth.
+We provide an example of PyX-R data in Appendix~\ref{subsec:pyx_details}.